markd2/MarkDnD/DnDeux/council-of-three.md

 	an action or a bonus action, but not both.
 1 minute (10 rounds). can repeat the save at the end of its turn ending the effect on success

+* Basilisk
+  - AC 15
+  - HP 52
+  - 20ft
+  - Petrifying Gaze - if can see each other, DC12 CON save.
+Fail - creature turns to stone and is restrained.
+Repeat save on next turn.
+Success ends effect.
+On failure, petrified.
+If sees itself in a mirror, targets itself (+2 CON bonus)
+  - Bite - +5 to hit, 2d6 + 3 piercing plus 2d6 poison

 ## Box Text